savasdan/WoWproject/README.md

-Orcs vs Night Elves Battle Simulator
+# Fantasy Arena Battle Simulator (Python)

-This is a simple battle simulator where Orcs and Night Elves fight each other.
-Each round represents a fight between two warriors, and the battle continues until one side is defeated.
+This project is a turn-based combat simulator featuring battles between two fantasy factions:
+**Orcs** and **Night Elves**.
+Each character has health, attack speed, and attack delay, creating a dynamic auto-battle experience.